It might seem uncommon if your aging parents are asking you for money. However, it's actually something that's more common than you think.

 If you’ve got any brothers or sisters, then it shouldn’t be 100 percent your burden to financially support your parents.
 Let your siblings know the severity of the financial situation with your parents, and then ask them if they can lend some support too.

 Though it may put you in a somewhat awkward position, by doing so it could dramatically cut down how much you’d have to contribute.
-For example, if you’ve got 2 other siblings, that means the amount your parents are asking for could be cut into thirds.
+For example, if you’ve got two other siblings, that means the amount your parents are asking for could be cut into thirds.
 That’s a savings worth asking for!

 6. Consider Hiring a Financial Mediator